Yuri Nakamura (singer): History

 In February 2003, along with Japanese singer-songwriters Rina Aiuchi and Mai Kuraki they've appeared in "Giza Studio Valentine Concert".
 She performed here early songs from her band.
 There were plans to release DVD footage of concert, however due to unknown reason it was canceled.
 On the same month she composed song Graduation for Japanese band U-ka Saegusa in dB, the song was included in their debut mini album Secret & Lies.
 On September, she made her television public appearance on music program Music Station where she performed with Garnet Crow their single "Kimi to Iu Hikari".
-On October. she participated in collaboration cover single Imitation Gold along with Mai Kuraki, covering Watashi wa Kaze by Carmen Maki as coupling song.
+On October.
+She participated in collaboration cover single "Imitation Gold" along with Mai Kuraki, covering "Watashi wa Kaze" by Carmen Maki & Oz as coupling song.
 The producer is Tak Matsumoto from the Japanese rock band B'z.
 The song was also included in the rock cover album The Hit Parade.

 In 2004, she composed for Japanese band Zard song for their album Tomatteita Tokei ga Ima Ugokidashita, Tomatteita Tokei ga Ima Ugokidashita.
 Zard vocalist, Izumi Sakai performed this song in their first live tour "What a beautiful moment 2004".

 In 2005, she composed song for Japanese singer Sayuri Iwata "Sorairo no Neko".
 She later covered it in Garnet Crow compilation album Best and performed once in their live tour Livescope 2006 - Twilight Valley.
 It's her last song composed for someone else.

 In 2007, she participated recording of Zard first posthumous single "Glorious Mind" in backing vocals.
 The song was used as opening theme for anime television series Detective Conan.

 In 2008, she made special guest appearance in Zard live tour What a Beautiful Memory 2008.

 In early 2010 she formed alternative subgroup Miniqlo along with guitarist of Garnet Crow, Hitoshi Okamoto.
 Their CD releases were limited and only were available during Garnet Crow live tours.
 The albums consist of re-arranged songs from previously release studio albums by Garnet Crow.
 On December she has participated in Christmas cover album "Christmas Non-Stop Carol" along with other Giza and Tent House artists covering song Auld Lang Syne.
 Re-arranged version appears in final Miniqlo album Viento Blanco.
 On December, during Garnet Crow's Parallel Universe Live Tour, as part of setlist she covered Angels We Have Heard on High, in 2011 it was released on DVD Garnet Crow livescope 2010+ ～Welcome to the Parallel Universe ～.

 In 2013 after their final live tour Livescope 2013 -Final-, the band has disbanded.
-Since then her presence is unknown since 2013.
+Her presence is unknown since 2013.